TheArmKing/SplitPacker/README.md

 # SplitPacker
-Bash script to combine split APKs (android app bundles) into a single APK on mac.
+Bash script to combine split APKs (android app bundles) into a single decompiled APK on mac.

 # Usage
 `path/to/SplitPacker.sh <dir>`